Singaporean and Malaysian Recipes

 Nyonya is the term for women as Baba is for the men, and they make up a unique community that has it roots in Malacca and Penang.

-Often also called the Straits Chinese (from The Straits of Malacca), ethnically they are Chinese.
+Ethnically, they are Chinese.
 However, over the years, whether through inter marriage or sheer assimilation, they have taken on some marked Malay characteristics.
-These are namely, the language spoken and the style of dressing.
+These are namely, the language spoken and the style of dressing, called sarong kebaya, which is most definitely, Malay influenced.

 Nyonya recipes, consequently, reflects this amalgamation of cultures, resulting in an incomparable cuisine – rich, aromatic and one that makes you a believer with the very first mouthful!